PFA Tips: Taking Your Child to Worship Services

 Look for a service that dances in the aisles

 Sitting still for a long period of time is hard.
 It’s hard for us.
 It can be even harder for our loved ones with Autism.
 Some places may offer more contemporary services where they don’t mind if people get up and move or dance, and are less restrictive of noises that may be deemed disruptive at more traditional faith gatherings.
 I still laugh when my mom tells me of the time she took my son to her church and each time the minister asked a question (rhetorical), my son yelled out an answer.

 Maybe your loved one can only tolerate 30 minutes in a service.
 Or 15.
 Or maybe she can handle 10 minutes at a time, with a 5 minute break in between.
 Just because you may not be able to sit and attend the entire service, don’t discount what you may get out of the time you are able to participate.

 Can you explain an abstract idea to a literal mind?

 The concept of a higher spiritual power is abstract, and faith is not based on scientific and physical evidence.
 So how do you convey the concept of higher spiritual powers to people who are neurologically wired to be literal thinkers?
 Unfortunately, a comprehensive answer requires a discussion from people with ASD, philosophers, theologians, and others who know a great deal more than I do.
-But two very respected people with ASD have addressed this very question and offer their unique perspectives.
+But William Stillman is a respected author with ASD and has addressed this very question and offers his unique perspective.

 Bribery can surely be forgiven